SMT-IT-Networking-Committee/societymusictheory.github.io/README.md

-# SMT 2015, St. Louis
+# SMT Mobile Conference site

 Visit the site online at http://guide.societymusictheory.org.

-This is a repository for a conference webpage for the Society for Music Theory annual meeting in St. Louis, Missouri, to be held October 29--November 1, 2015.
+This is a repository for a conference webpage for the Society for Music Theory annual meeting in Vancouver, British Columbia, to be held November 3--6, 2016.

-For details, issues, comments, or questions, contact Michael McClimon (michael@mcclimon.org).
+For details, issues, comments, or questions, contact Michael McClimon (michael@mcclimon.org), or the SMT webmaster at webmaster@societymusictheory.org.

 ## Running locally